An informative day about studying with a disability for future students and their parents.

 - Parents / coaches of prospective students

 If you are interested?
-Sign up as of February 2018.
+Sign up.

 For the record: the official language of the programme is Dutch.
 If you do not master the Dutch language please contact the diversity coordinator for an individual appointment.